AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/access-notebook-data.md

 **Description**

-A custom [!DNL Data Science Workspace] magic command for reading or writing a dataset from a [!DNL Python] notebook ([!DNL Python] 3 kernel).
+A custom [!DNL Data Science Workspace] magic command for reading or writing a dataset from a [!DNL PySpark] notebook ([!DNL Python] 3 kernel).

 | name | description | required |
 | --- | --- | --- |